 Q. I am getting a smaller outdoor TV.
 Can I use my old cover that fit a larger TV?

-A. Some protection is better than no protection at all, so it’s definitely a good idea to keep in covered.
-It’s recommended that you buy a new cover that properly fits your smaller outdoor TV, because a snug fit eliminates the potential of the cover flapping in the wind and scratching the screen.
+A. Some protection is better than no protection at all, so it’s definitely a good idea to keep it covered.
+It’s recommended that you get a new cover that properly fits your smaller outdoor TV because a snug fit eliminates the potential of the cover flapping in the wind and scratching the screen.

 Q. Can I use an outdoor TV cover indoors?

 A. Absolutely.
 Outdoor TV covers are made to withstand a variety of conditions, so they’re just fine for covering an indoor TV.
 In fact, it’s a great idea to cover any TVs that are used less frequently, such as those in guest rooms or basements.